 Sport Rehabilitation

-Sport enables veterans to rediscover a challenge and thereby build their confidence, irrespective of their physical or psychological injuries.
-The Sport Rehabilitation programme is often the first programme that veterans new to SWV will undertake and gives back the camaraderie and sense of family that many had lost on leaving the military.
-Through the help of the annual Ski Week, veterans get involved in the charity’s programmes moving toward training, occupation and employment and the programme introduces them to peers that are on the same journey.
-For more information please click here
+Sport enables veterans to rediscover a purpose and thereby build their confidence, irrespective of their physical or psychological injuries.
+The Sport Rehabilitation programme is often the first programme that veterans new to SWV will undertake and gives back the camaraderie and sense of support that many had lost on leaving the military.

 Pain Management

-Chronic pain remains one of the main barriers that holds back veterans.
-To help tackle the issues that come with chronic pain, such as over-medication, SWV arranges for veterans to have their medication reviewed by one of the UK’s top pain specialists.
-SWV also supports a Pain Management Programme, ensuring that veterans have a number of different approaches to manage their pain, helping smooth the transition towards rehabilitation and employment.
+Chronic pain remains one of the main barriers that holds back veterans from achieving their full potential and finding purpose after leaving service.
+To help tackle the issues that come with chronic pain - such as over-medicating, lack of understanding around appropriate medications and ongoing support - SWV arranges for veterans to have their medication reviewed by one of the UK’s top pain specialists.

 Mental Health Support

 We know that mental health support is crucial to enabling veterans to live a fulfilling life.
-At SWV we offer Emotional Freedom Technique to veterans, providing them with another tool to help manage their wellbeing, symptoms and anxiety, a vital component of a veteran’s rehabilitation.
-For more information please contact [email protected]
+At SWV we offer Emotional Freedom Technique to veterans, providing them with another tool to help manage their overall wellbeing, PTSD related symptoms and associated anxiety - a vital component of a veteran’s rehabilitation.

 Or apply HERE